Top Houston Rehab For Over 30 years

 • Can assist those seeking drug rehabilitation with resources and contact information

-Critics Against Needle Exchange Programs
+What The Critics Of Needle Exchange Programs Have to Say

 Other opponents of needle exchange programs believe that access to needles without a prescription will only increase the rates of suburban and urban drug use.
 Other reasons why some experts oppose needle exchange programs include: